Call Us Today! 919-380-9700

 Our agents' expertise is always free, whether or not you decide to enroll in a plan.

 It is very important to be informed about adding prescription drug coverage to your Medicare Supplement.
-Prescription Drug Plans (PDPs) are available through private insurance companies under contract with Medicare.
-If you do not have prescription drug coverage from your current or former employer, or through Part C (MA) coverage, you should consider enrolling in a PDP as soon as you are eligible.
+Your Part D or Prescription Drug Plans (PDPs) are available through private insurance companies under contract with Medicare.
+If you do not have prescription drug coverage from your current or former employer, or through Part C (Medicare Advantage Plan) coverage, you should consider enrolling in a PDP as soon as you are eligible.

-- Offered to everyone on Medicare Part A and/or B.
+- Part D plans are offered to everyone on Medicare Part A and/or B.

 - Determine the best PDP for you according to the medications you take and the pharmacy you use by visiting www.medicare.gov or contacting one of our agents for assistance.

-- Your monthly premium varies by PDP.
+- Your monthly premium varies based on the PDP you choose.
 If your income is above a certain limit, you will pay an extra amount in addition to your PDP premium.
 The extra amount is usually deducted from your Social Security benefit and paid to Medicare, not to your PDP.

 You may change your PDP plan each year during the Annual Enrollment Period (Oct.
 15 – Dec.
 7 for a January 1 start of the next year).